appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when you update the filter text.
+This event allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when you update the filter text.
+You can also write custom JavaScript logic for this event by clicking on the **JS** next to the property.

 </dd>